Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-confluent-cloud/README.md

 where
 - `API.key` and `secret` are the credentials generated on the _Confluent CLI_ or from the _Confluent Cloud Console_
 - `bootstrap_server` is the Kafla cluster address
+- `topic` is the name of the topic

 Then, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).